-SUNDAY 12 Lord God and Heavenly Father, we give thanks we are not consumed, because Your compassions never fail.
+SUNDAY 12 Lord God and Heavenly Father, we give thanks that we are not consumed, because Your compassions never fail.
 Nevertheless, we pray that You will help us to examine ourselves when we suffer, humbling ourselves and confessing our sin and our rebellion before You.
 We ask this grace also for our persecuted brothers and sisters, that they will remain humble before You even as they endure the hatred of this world.
-Thank You in the Name of our Lord Jesus Christ that if we confess our sins, then You are faithful and just to forgive our sins, and to cleanse us from all unrighteousness.
+Thank You in the Name of our Lord Jesus Christ that if we confess our sins. then You are faithful and just to forgive our sins, and to cleanse us from all unrighteousness.
 (Lamentations 3:22; 1 John 1:9)

 MONDAY 13 The appalling scale of anti-Christian violence in sub-Saharan Africa is laid out in a new Barnabas Aid report.
-The report shows that over the past 20 years tens of thousands of believers have been slaughtered by Islamist extremists, with Nigeria the worst affected, followed by Mozambique and the Democratic Republic of the Congo.
+The report shows that over the past 20 years, tens of thousands of believers have been slaughtered by Islamist extremists, with Nigeria the worst affected, followed by Mozambique and the Democratic Republic of the Congo.
 Pray that African governments, helped by the international community, will be able to respond to the terrorist threat and protect vulnerable Christian communities.
 Ask that our African brothers and sisters will be comforted knowing that the Lord is a strong tower and a place of refuge for His people (Proverbs 18:10).

-To read more about anti-Christian violence in sub-Saharan Africa and our petition calling for action to protect vulnerable Christian communities, please visit barnabasaid.org/resources/africa-petition of 9 August.
+TUESDAY 14 Twenty-one people were killed in two Christian villages in Plateau State, Nigeria, in the early hours of August 9.
 Large numbers of Fulani Islamist extremists first attacked Batin village, killing 17.
 The gunmen went on to murder another four people in nearby Rayogot community.
 Twelve of the dead were internally displaced people who had fled to the area to escape previous extremist violence.
 Local Christians say they had warned security services that the latest attacks were planned but claim the authorities failed to take action.
 Ask the Lord to comfort the bereaved with the assurance that their loved ones are "at home with the Lord" (2 Corinthians 5:8).
 Pray for an end to the persistent anti-Christian violence that afflicts Middle Belt Nigeria.